Imprint and Privacy Policy

 2.1 Terms

-Affected Person: A natural person whose personal data we process.
+Data Subject: A natural person whose personal data we process.

 • Art.
 6(1)(d) GDPR for the necessary processing of personal data to protect the vital interests of the data subject or another natural person.

 • Art.
-9(2) ff.
-GDPR for the processing of special categories of personal data, particularly with the consent of the data subjects.
+9(2) GDPR for the processing of special categories of personal data, particularly with the consent of the data subjects.

 4. Disclosure of Personal Data